-280. It is forbidden to perform sajda the last entrance to the shrine - i.e God Almighty, there is no problem v . under the dome - of the e Imams (a), if this is don ling placing the forehead ne with the intention of d on the earth before prostrating to thank 1 , ,
+280. It is forbidden to perform sajdah for anyone other than the Almighty God.
+Regarding placing the forehead on the earth before the last entrance to the shrine - i.e. under the dome - of the Imams (a), if this is done with the intention of prostrating to thank God Almighty, there is no problem with it; otherwise, it is forbidden.